H&M shares tumble as CEO steps down

 In 2022, the company's withdrawal from Russia after Moscow's invasion of Ukraine and a cost-cutting programme cost it almost 2.6 billion kronor.

-The group, which in addition to H&M includes brands such as COS, Arket, & Other Stories and Monki, said it saw "good conditions for continued profitable and sustainable growth in 2024."
+The group, whose other brands include COS, Arket, & Other Stories and Monki, said it saw "good conditions for continued profitable and sustainable growth in 2024."

+H&M said that, as of November 30, it had 4,369 stores around the world, 96 fewer than a year earlier.

+The average number of employees "converted into fulltime positions," was 101,103 at the same time, a reduction of about 5,000 compared to a year earlier.

-It said it aims to "increase sales by 10–15 percent per year with continued high profitability."
+It also said it aims to "increase sales by 10–15 percent per year with continued high profitability."

 po/jll/lth